khalyomede/state-reflection.guide/source/storage/index.md

 - Vector databases for deep relationship between data and recommendation/search systems
 - ...

-**Mostly adviced**: SQL-based data types, or any other data storage type that supports commit/rollback mecanism.
+**Mostly advised**: SQL-based data types, or any other data storage type that supports commit/rollback mecanism.

 [Previous: Explanation](../explanation)